The King of Fighters Neowave: Reception

-The King of Fighters: Neowave met with mixed reviews upon release.
+The King of Fighters: Neowave was met with mixed reviews upon release.
 Reviewers noted the updated graphics and traditionally solid mechanics, and were pleased with online play in the console versions.
-They also commented on the game's drab presentation and overly familiar design.
+They also commented on the drab presentation and overly familiar design.
 Charles Onyett wrote for IGN, "Sure it's got updated graphics, a few different styles of play, and a huge roster of fighters, but it does little to entice any non-KoF fans into the mix, something this genre desperately needs."
-For GameSpot, Greg Casavin wrote that the game "still packs some good stuff for hardcore fans, but the touched-up paint job doesn't make this feel like a whole new game.
+For GameSpot, Greg Kasavin said that the game "still packs some good stuff for hardcore fans, but the touched-up paint job doesn't make this feel like a whole new game.
 In fact, in some ways it feels like a step backward from The King of Fighters 2002."
+Eurogamer praised the modified fighting system that gives the player multiple ways of fighting similar opponents to the well-received Capcom vs. SNK 2, but still lamented the recycled visuals..
+VideoGamer.com found the visuals and content repetitive for the series, but it still felt like a solid game for casuals who have not played prior installments.

+In retrospect, Time Extension claimed there are multiple people who believe Neowave is an inferior take on The King of Fighters 2002.
+Despite praising the character artworks, Hardcore Gaming 101 lamented that Neowave removed all of 2003 characters in favor of 2002 with Geese's notable exception and how characters have no victory lines.
+Both ports were also criticized for having long loading times.